willhoward/socket/README.md

 # socket
-Real-time instant messaging app, in React.
+Real-time instant messaging app, with React and Firebase.